missO-254/My-project-web-page/README.md

-#  Recalibrate: AI-Powered Self-Discovery & Healing Platform
+#  Recalibrate: Self-Discovery & Healing Platform

 ##  Problem
-Across the world, millions of people carry unseen psychological wounds — from childhood trauma, broken family structures, toxic environments, or painful life experiences.
+Across the world, millions of people carry unseen psychological wounds, from childhood trauma, broken family structures, toxic environments, or painful life experiences.
 These wounds shape self-beliefs, affect relationships, and often keep individuals from living consciously and reaching their full potential.
 Unlike physical injuries, these wounds are invisible but deeply impactful.

 ##  Solution
-**Recalibrate** is an AI-powered personal development and mental well-being platform designed to help individuals heal, grow, and rediscover their true purpose.
+**Discover your full potential** is an AI-powered personal development and mental well-being platform designed to help individuals heal, grow, and rediscover their true purpose.
 Through self-reflection tools, guided affirmations, journaling, and an AI self-reflection coach, users will gain knowledge, awareness, and the courage to live fulfilling lives.

 ##  Key Features
 - **AI Self-Reflection Coach 🤖** – an interactive assistant that asks reflective questions and provides personalized encouragement.